We are happy to meet with you to evaluate your personal injury or wrongful death case.

 Yes.
-For your protection, you should always call the police after any auto accident that involves an injury or even relatively minor damage.
+For your protection, you should always call the police after any auto accident that results in an injury.
+Even relatively minor damage to the cars is enough to involve law enforcement.
 A police report can be an essential aspect of your auto accident claim.

 Yes and yes.
-Even if you are a passenger in the car that caused the accident, you can still file a personal injury claim against the driver of the car in which you were riding.
+Even as a passenger in the car that caused the accident, you can still file a personal injury claim against the driver of the car in which you were riding.
 If the accident was the other driver’s fault, you can file a claim against that driver.

 It is not uncommon for car accident victims to have difficulties coping with expenses related to emergency care and long-term treatment.
-Even people with medical insurance policies can have a hard time digesting large medical bills in the thousands of dollars.
-While a recovery can help you pay these bills, it is not immediate.
+Even people with health insurance can have a hard time digesting large medical bills that can be hundreds or thousands of dollars.
+While a financial recovery from the at-fault party can help you pay these bills, it is not immediate.
 This is a fact that many physicians and healthcare providers understand.
-Oftentimes, a physician will treat you on the promise of payment from the recovery.
-We can help you find medical assistance that is willing to work with your situation until your case is resolved.
+Oftentimes, a physician will treat you on the promise of payment from the settlement or verdict.
+We can help you find medical professionals that are willing to work with your situation until your case is resolved.

 All injury cases are different.
 There are many factors that are involved in determining the value of a case.
-These would include: the severity of your injuries; the length of time of your total and/or partial disability; the amount of your medical bills and whether or not there is permanency of injuries.
+Some of those factors include: the severity of your injuries; the length of time of your total and/or partial disability; the amount of your past and future medical bills; the amount of damage to the cars (if applicable); and the amount of lost wages as a result of the accident.
 If you are partially liable for the accident/injury, your case will be worth substantially less depending on the percentage of your liability or fault in the accident.
 A personal injury lawyer can thoroughly investigate your accident and injuries to determine what a fair case value may be and then pursue that amount through a claim or a lawsuit.

 Most states recognize that the owner of the property owes a duty to its tenants, customers, or visitors to take reasonable steps to protect against criminal attacks.